MicrosoftDocs/bot-docs/articles/bot-service-review-guidelines.md

 ### 4. Content
 - All content in your app integration and associated metadata must be either originally created by the publisher, appropriately licensed from the third-party rights holder, used as permitted by the rights holder, or used as otherwise permitted by law.
-- Your will not publish an app integration or content in your app integration that:
+- You will not publish an app integration or content in your app integration that:
   - is illegal;
   - exploits, harms, or threatens to harm children;
   - includes advertising, spam, unwanted or unsolicited or bulk communications, posts or messages;